Horses at sunset

 Old Sonora Bank balance sheet

 The first report to the Comptroller of the Currency of the condition of the First National Bank was made at the close of business on September 5, 1900, after the institution had been organized less than a month.
 Resources were shown in total $88,128.87.
-Total assets as of December 31, 2021 were $634,464,000 with total deposits of $579,807,000 and loans of $344,290,000.

 Old picture of downtown Sonora